xXElGenio0203Xx/eugenio-macias.github.io/awards.md

 - Issued by DE Shaw Group

 **84th PUTNAM Mathematics Competition**
-- Issued by the Mathematical Association of America MAA
+- Issued by the Mathematical Association of America (MAA)
-- Represented Brown at the world's leading university-level mathematics competition.
-Placed in top 20% of scorers.
+- World's leading university-level mathematics competition.
+- Placed in top 20% of scorers.

 **POINT72 Data Scholar**
 - Issued by Point 72